What Is A Tie Rod End On Your Car?

 - Clunking or Knocking Sounds: If you hear clunking or knocking sounds when turning the steering wheel, particularly at low speeds or during parking maneuvers, it could indicate a worn-out tie rod end.

-- Pulling to One Side: If the vehicle tends to pull to one side while driving on a straight road, it might be due to uneven alignment caused by a faulty tie rod end.
+- Pulling to One Side: If the vehicle pulls to one side on a straight road, uneven alignment from a faulty tie rod end may be the cause.

 - Steering Wheel Off-Center: When driving straight, if the steering wheel is not centered and is turned slightly to one side, it could be a sign of tie rod end problems.